Past Catalyse Event

 The usual pathway for training as a CAT supervisor is that you are:

-You can attend this workshop either prior to applying to begin Supervisor Training, for example, before completing your 16 cases.
-Or you can attend it when you have met all the above criteria and have made your application to commence Supervisor Training.
-In either case, the current workshop is a mandatory component to be completed before Module 3 of the pathway, which involves running your own supervision group.
+Participants could attend this workshop either prior to applying to begin Supervisor Training, for example, before completing their 16 cases.
+Or they could attend it having met all the above criteria and having made an application to commence Supervisor Training.
+In either case, the workshop was an option for the a mandatory component to be completed before Module 3 of the pathway, which involves running a supervision group.

 For ease, you can download the most up-to-date summary of requirements for ACAT’s Modular Supervisor Training here.

-The training offers an opportunity to develop relational supervisory competencies.
-It draws on Deborah Pickvance’s book ‘CAT supervision: a relational approach’ (Routledge, 2016).
+The training offered an opportunity to develop relational supervisory competencies.
+It drew on Deborah Pickvance’s book ‘CAT supervision: a relational approach’ (Routledge, 2016).
 This book explores the relational approach to CAT supervision and challenges in the supervision relationship.

-Methods include mapping relational patterns common in supervision, with experiential exercises, and small group reflection.
-The trainers will present core ideas and demonstrate skills.
-You will have an opportunity for role play, and mapping of your own personal supervisory style.
+Methods included mapping relational patterns common in supervision, with experiential exercises, and small group reflection.
+The trainers presented core ideas and demonstrated skills.
+There was opportunity for role play, and mapping of particpants’ personal supervisory style.

 Please note that any CAT work that is used as part of an ACAT accredited training needs to have been completed whilst you are an ACAT member as this indicates abiding by ACAT ethics and CPD policies.
 This applies to the work conducted as entry to apply (e.g. the additional eight cases).
 Attendance at this workshop will only support progression through the CAT supervisor training pathway if you are an ACAT member.
 You can apply to rejoin ACAT if you are no longer a member.